jayeshbhole/Instagram-Bot-Gen-Z/README.md

 # Instagram Follower Bot V1.2.4

-A python3-selenium web driver based instagram bot to make following people eaasy for content creators.
+A python3-selenium web driver-based Instagram bot to make following people easy for content creators.

 Current working features:

-1. Get the list of your followers.(Gets stored in a .txt file)
+1. Get the list of your followers.
+(Gets stored in a .txt file)

-2. Get list of @username's followers.(Gets stored in a .txt file)
+2. Get a list of @username's followers.
+(Gets stored in a .txt file)

 3. Follow the followers of @username.

-4. Follow likers of some post.
+4. Follow likers of some posts.

 Pre-requisites:
 ```